Of all my emergency food, spices were one of the most challenging items to stockpile.

 How to Store Spices Long Term

-If you want to store spices for longer than 12 months, you must keep them somewhere cool, dark, and dry and protect them from oxygen.
+If you want to store spices for longer than 12 months, keep them somewhere cool, dark, and dry and protect them from oxygen.
 The best way to do this is to repackage spices in airtight containers with oxygen absorbers.

 1. Choose the Right Storage Container